Part Slog, Part Jog – Through the Nepaug

 I climbed up to it, touched it, pretended it rocked, and picked my way back down to the trail.
 It was here that the 2nd trail in the Nepaug Region begins – the Valley Outlook Trail.
 I went off to hike that out and back, but hold on – let’s finish with the (No Longer) Tipping Rock Loop.

 The last mile of this trail traverses a ton of forest roads and crosses through some active logging land.
-There were the signs telling me to be wary of falling trees and the other ones explaining how chopping down all the trees is a good thing.
+There were the signs telling me to be wary of falling trees and the other ones explaining how chopping down all the trees is a good and necessary thing.
 I skipped them, because they all say the same thing.
 Plus, I was too busy trying to discern which way to hike.
 That said, all three of these trails were very well marked.
 There are just a ton of haphazard forest “roads.”
-Also, cutting down the wooly adelgid infected hemlocks is a necessary thing as well.

 A few ups and down and little bogs later, I reached the end of the loop upon reaching the Tunxis Mainline trail again right at the intersection of Pine Hill Road and SATAN’S KINGDOM ROAD – dunh-dunh-DUNNNNNNHHH!
 And please don’t reach the conclusion that the word “road” actually means you can drive on them.
 Unless you have a high clearance four-wheel drive Jeep, you will not have too much fun out here.
 And even if you do have a Jeep, if you don’t know what you’re doing, these are dangerous roads.
 Case in point: